-IfSAR stands for interferometric synthetic aperture radar, and is also referred to as InSAR.
-Radar pulses are used to measure both the reflective surface, such as tree tops (DSM - digital surface model) and bare earth elevations.
+IfSAR stands for interferometric synthetic aperture radar, somethimes also referred to as InSAR.
+Radar pulses are used to measure both the reflective surface, such as tree tops (DSM - digital surface model) and bare earth elevations (DTM - digital terrain model).
 Another product of IfSAR are images of the radar returns called orthorectified radar images, or ORIs, which are used for mapping soils and geology.
 The resulting elevation data are licensed in the public domain and available to all users through the Internet.Alaska IFSAR Data and Status Web App

-Alaska Elevation Data Modernization Progress To Date
+Alaska Elevation Data Modernization History